huggingface/transformers/docs/source/en/chat_templating.md

 The specific tokens and tool descriptions your template renders should of course be chosen to match the ones your model was trained with.
 There is no requirement that your **model** understands JSON schema input, only that your template can translate
 JSON schema into your model's format.
-For example, [Command-R](https://huggingface.co/CohereForAI/c4ai-command-r-plus-08-2024) was trained with tools defined using Python function headers, but the Command-R template accepts JSON schema, converts types internally and renders the input tools as Python headers.
+For example, [Command-R](https://huggingface.co/CohereForAI/c4ai-command-r-plus-08-2024) was trained with tools defined using Python function headers, but the Command-R tool template accepts JSON schema, converts types internally and renders the input tools as Python headers.
 You can do a lot with templates!

 #### Tool calls